What Are Jerusalem Artichokes or Sunchokes?

-Where did the name come from?
-One theory holds Jerusalem is a corruption of the Italian girasola, meaning "turning toward the sun," a reference to the sunflower.
-Another theory involves another garbling of the Ter Neusen, Netherlands area where the sunchoke was originally introduced to Europe.
-Today, you will find them marketed under the less foreign sounding name of sunchokes.
+One theory holds that Jerusalem is a corruption of the Italian girasola, meaning "turning toward the sun," a reference to the sunflower.
+Another theory involves another garbling of the Ter Neusen, the Netherlands area where the sunchoke was originally introduced to Europe.
+Today, you will find them marketed under the less foreign-sounding name of sunchokes.
 Other names are Canada or French potato, topinambour or topinambur.

-Over 200 varieties of Jerusalem artichokes (sunchokes) are now available.
-They are used not only in many commercial products as a fructose source, but also to make alcohol.
-The sunchoke is more popular in Europe than in America.
+Over 200 varieties of Jerusalem artichokes or sunchokes are now available.
+They are used not only in many commercial products as a fructose source but also to make alcohol.
+Sunchokes are more popular in Europe than in America.

-Jerusalem artichoke, botanically-named Helianthus tuberosus, is the tuber of a variety of perennial flower in the aster family.
+Jerusalem artichoke, botanically named Helianthus tuberosus, is the tuber of a variety of perennial flowers in the aster family.
 The flowers look like small yellow sunflowers.
-Also marketed as sunchokes, these gnarly little tubers look a lot like ginger root.
+Also marketed as sunchokes, these little tubers look a lot like ginger root.

 Although available year-round, prime season in North America is from October to April, and they are best dug after a light frost.